dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 Websites leverage Vue's rendering and routing, as a standard SPA.
 However, there is a process on the server, that renders the pages on every request, returning a fully working page with all if its content ready.
 After the browser receives the page, Vue kicks in and goes into SPA mode, routing and rendering the pages on the clients browser.

 This whole process can be quite intimidating to setup, luckily frameworks like Nuxt make it much easier.
-Checkout the [Server-side rendering](../ecosystem/server-side-rendering.md) page to learn about the various tools available in the Vue Ecosystem.
+Check out the [Server-side rendering](../ecosystem/server-side-rendering.md) page to learn about the various tools available in the Vue Ecosystem.

 **Required technologies**
 * SSR tool - Knowledge of how to setup server-side rendering tool or framework